eirhor/web-prototypes/projects/next15-localized/README.md

 for whitelisting locales, and configuring default locale, domain bindings and aliases for the locales.

+Behind the scenes it rewrites the request url to remove the url segment with the locale, meaning you don't have to adjust your folder structures for this implementation.

 An alias will map for example `no` from the request url to `nb-no` locale.

 You can then use the `utils/getLocale.ts` utility to read the locale anywhere